Erichollman96/FLOSS/README.md

 PRIORITY 1-
 Certain features require specific naming criteria within the code, this is being worked on...

-1/21/2020 update

-- operational, doing QA to ensure user errors do not crash the program before updating master branch...

-- updated source code comments to show where users must change code to make the program operational.
-CTRL+F for "USER NOTE"

 1/24/2020 update

 - Users must select file locations through the "Setup Wizard".
 This is to be expanded...